lorenzophys/pathfinding-visualization/README.md

 ![dijkstra](http://g.recordit.co/JrMaXw6vGS.gif)

 ## How to use it
 Run *main.py*, draw the obstacles and press the Spacebar.
-By default it will run A*, to run Dijkstra, just put
+By default it will run A* To run Dijkstra just put
 ```python
 board = Board(dijkstra=True)
 board.main()